A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Preliminaries

 \subsection{In/out decomposition and radial Strichartz estimates}

 When working in the radial setting, it is advantageous to use the in/out decomposition for the Schr\"odinger operator.
-This decomposition, originally introduced in \cite{Tao04} and further refined in \cite{KillipTaoVisan09radial-2D,TaoVisanZhang07defoc-radial}, separates a radial wave into components propagating toward and away from the origin.
+This decomposition, originally introduced in \cite{Tao04} and further refined in \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+}, separates a radial wave into components propagating toward and away from the origin.
 A key benefit is that the associated integral kernels enjoy an additional decay.
-We briefly recall the in/out decomposition and its basic properties below; see \cite{KillipTaoVisan09radial-2D,TaoVisanZhang07defoc-radial} for precise definitions and \cite[Lemmas~4.1 and~4.2]{TaoVisanZhang07defoc-radial} for the proof.
+We briefly recall the in/out decomposition and its basic properties below; see \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+} for precise definitions and \cite[Lemmas~4.1 and~4.2]{KillipVisanZhang08radial-3D+} for the proof. \begin{prop}[In/out decomposition, \cite{KillipTaoVisan09radial-2D,KillipVisanZhang08radial-3D+}] Let $d\ge2$.
+There exist linear operators $P^\pm$ that map a radial function $f\in L^2(\R^d)$ to radial functions $P^\pm f:\R^d\to\C$ satisfying the following: \begin{itemize} \item $P^{+}f+P^{-}f=f$ holds. \item $P^\pm$ have scaling invariance: for $\la>0$, $P^\pm f(\la x)=(P^\pm f(\la\cdot))(x)$. \item Denote by $K^\pm_1(t,x,y)$ the integral kernels for $P^\pm P_1e^{\mp it\De}$ and let $m\ge 1$.
+We have a pointwise kernel bound: for $t\ge0$ and $x,y\in\R^{d}$ such that $|x|\ge1$,